hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 - Multiple players: either needs 6 people to play on one screen (cumbersome/clumsy) or 5 separate 'AI' (probably beyond my current skillset).
 One for the future, maybe!

 ### Scrabble:
-- Would require a dictionary-type API.
+- Would require a dictionary-type API?
 No way I'm going to manually input every word in the dictionary!
 'Scrabble - but only with words beginning with 'A'' not likely to become an instant classic.
 - Programming a computer opponent that doesn't just choose the optimal word each time is going to be a problem.

 ### Bohnanza: